Shank012/nasscom-vsd/README.md

-# nasscom-vsd
+# Workshop on Digital VLSI SoC design and planning

-Digital VLSI SoC Design and Planning
+**Digital VLSI SoC Design and Planning**

-It consists of Five day activities done by me.
-And later the labs
+***It consists of Five day activities done by me.
+The workshop has taught me what OpenLane is and how to use it.***

 The activities includes as follow:

 ## Day 1 - Introduction and Invoking the openlane

-### Introduction

 In today’s era, everyone has heard the word chip.
 Somewhere in the news or on social media.
 The electronics world works on these small chips.
 To find a chip you need to find a PCB board, which can be found easily around you.
 For example, Tv, Computer, A.C., Smartphones, and the list goes on.
 Or simply you can refer to the following image which shows a PCB board Arduino